-- Evidence uncovered in the investigation is confidential. - Complaints must be taken seriously and promptly investigated. - No retaliation will be taken against complainant/individuals involved in the investigation process. - Retaliators will be disciplined up to and including suspension and expulsion.
+- Evidence uncovered in the investigation is confidential to the extent possible; - Complaints must be taken seriously and promptly investigated. - No retaliation will be permitted against complainant/individuals involved in the investigation process, and - Retaliators will be investigated and disciplined in the same manner as those accused of bullying up to and including suspension and expulsion.